Ed.D., Educational Leadership, Minnesota State University, Mankato

 M.A., English Language and Literature, Texas A&M University, Kingsville

-SHORT BIO: Antonia Felix is the New York Times bestselling author of twenty-four books including biographies of Senator Elizabeth Warren and Supreme Court Justices Sonia Sotomayor and Ruth Bader Ginsburg.
-Dr. Felix also consults and writes about racial equity in education.
+SHORT BIO: Writer, educator, and musician Antonia Felix is the New York Times bestselling author of twenty-five books including biographies of Senator Elizabeth Warren and Supreme Court Justices Sonia Sotomayor and Ruth Bader Ginsburg.
+Dr. Felix has also enjoyed a music career as a classical singer with performances in the U.S. and Europe.

-Antonia Felix is the author of twenty-three nonfiction books, a novel, short fiction, and drama.
+Antonia Felix is the author of twenty-four nonfiction books, a novel, short fiction, and drama.
 Her biographies of women leaders including Senator Elizabeth Warren, Supreme Court Justice Ruth Bader Ginsburg, Supreme Court Justice Sonia Sotomayor, and Secretary of State Condoleezza Rice have given her opportunities to speak and lecture on women in politics in many venues.
 She has appeared on CNN, MSNBC, FoxNews, SkyNews, NPR, BBC, PBS’s “Washington Journal,” CNN International, and others.
 She is a featured biographer in the award-winning 2010 documentary American Faust: From Condi to Neo-Condi.

 Antonia’s other biographies profile NATO Commander Wesley K. Clark and musical figures Andrea Bocelli, Harry Connick, Jr., and musical savant Tony Deblois, the latter three reflecting her professional background in music.
 She has also ghostwritten fiction and nonfiction titles.